 2. Be Polite

-If you’re pulled over under suspicion of DUI, always be polite and cooperative with the officer.
+If you’re pulled over under suspicion of DUI, be polite and cooperative.
 Even if you’re highly intoxicated, comply with all requests and avoid arguing.
 Good behavior can positively influence your case in court later on.

 3. Your Car Might Be Towed